The Statistics Behind Gender-Based Car Insurance Pricing

 Groups like the Consumer Federation of America (CFA) counter that:

-- Despite men having higher accident rates on average, some insurers actually charge women more — proving the pricing isn't consistently tied to risk
+- Despite men having higher accident rates on average, some major insurers like GEICO and Progressive have been found to charge women 8–9% more — proving pricing isn't consistently tied to risk

 - The CFA found that some major insurers charge women up to $154 more per year than men for identical coverage